GusWiz/WhichWay/README.md

   - **Aldo**: To improve, I need to work on asking AI the right questions.
 I struggled to leverage AI to our advantage because the responses it gave were not helpful at times.

   - **Aaron**: I can adhere more strictly to the SOLID principles.
 In the beginnging of the sprint I was not paying much mind to the SOLID principles, making me a weaker program and also setting up for a more unorganized project.
 This improvement would be noticable by a more organized codebase.

+  - **Vinny**: I need to improve my communication with the team since I only really communicated what was going on with the project when I was working on it and I was not making myself available outside of those times.

 ## AI: